Representing Random Utility Choice Models with Neural Networks: Numerical Estimation on Real Data

-We implement various choice models and classification algorithms proposed in previous literature.
-The first set of benchmarks comprises the MNL model and the two neural network-based extensions, TasteNet and DeepMNL, which we presented in Section~\ref{subsec:discussion}.
-While the MNL model specifies a linear utility function, the subsequent benchmarks capture nonlinear effects of increasing complexity.
+\textbf{MNL and neural network-based extensions.} The first set of benchmarks comprises the MNL model and the two neural network-based extensions, TasteNet and DeepMNL, which we presented in Section~\ref{subsec:discussion}.
+While the MNL model specifies a linear utility function, the subsequent models capture nonlinear effects of increasing complexity, and can be viewed as state-of-the-art benchmarks.
 From an implementation perspective, we formulate each of these models as a neural network with a softmax prediction layer.

-In addition, we test two model-free benchmarks that treat the choice prediction task as a multi-label classification problem and forego any additional structure on the probabilistic choices: (1) {\em Random Forest (RF):} We train a variant of the random forests for choice prediction recently proposed by~\citet{chen2019use} and~\citet{chen2020decision}.
-Importantly, these papers focus on a different observational setting, where the assortment composition varies but each product's attributes are essentially fixed.
+\textbf{Model-free approaches.} In addition, we test two model-free benchmarks that treat the choice prediction task as a multi-label classification problem and forego any additional structure on the probabilistic choices: \begin{enumerate} \item {\em Vanilla Neural Network (VNN):} The input to this feed-forward neural network is the concatenation of all product and customer attributes.
+The output is a vector of length $|A|$ that represents the utility of each choice alternative, which is then passed through a softmax layer to compute the corresponding choice probabilities.

+\item {\em Random Forest (RF):} We train a variant of the random forests for choice prediction which was very recently introduced by~\citet{chen2019use} and~\citet{chen2020decision}.
+Importantly, previous work focus on a different observational setting, where the assortment composition varies but each product's attributes are essentially fixed.
 Due to contextual variations in product and customer attributes, we implement a featurized version of this methodology, which was suggested by~\citet{chen2019use}.
+The input is the concatenation of product features in the assortment and customer features; we include a binary variable to indicate which products are offered in the assortment (see Appendix~\ref{app:expedia}).
 We note that the optimization-based estimation methods developed by~\citet{chen2020decision} are not easily applicable in this setting.
-(2) {\em Vanilla Neural Network (VNN):} We train a naive feed-neural neural network.
-The input is the concatenation of all product and customer attributes.
-The output is a vector of length $|A|$ that represents the utility of each choice alternative.
-This output is then passed through a softmax layer to compute the corresponding choice probabilities.